cucumber/cucumber.ml/README.md

 `execute` is called, the library will read the command line arguments for feature files.
-The user of the library does not need to specify command line options as the library will read them itself to determine what feature files an other things to run.
+The user of the library does not need to specify command line options as the library will read them itself to determine what feature files and other things to run.

 ```ocaml
 open Cucumber.Lib